What is Secure Erase?

 Before you start, connect the SSD you want to secure erase to a Windows 7 based computer.
 It is suggested to attach SSD to a SATA or IDE ports directly instead of using USB Bridge or enclosure.
 Make sure it can be detected by Windows.
 Following takes secure wipe data on Intel SSD for example.

-Step 1: Run AOMEI Partition Assistant.
+Step 1: Run AOMEI Partition Assistant Standard.
 Click on “SSD Secure Erase Wizard” at its main interface.

 Step 2: Select the SSD you will securely wipe data from in this page.

 Step 3: It prompts that the SSD is under a frozen state.
 Don’t worry.
 You can do a hot swap to release it.

 Open computer case cover or back cover or hard shell on laptop.

 Find the selected SSD and unplug the power cable off SSD.

 Reconnect the SATA cable to the SATA or IDE port.

 Reconnect the power cable to the power port.